KamalElmaddini/kamalelmaddini/README.md

 ---
 <p align="center">
-  <i>"Code is like humor.
+  <i>"👨‍💻 Code is like humor.
 When you have to explain it, it’s bad."</i>
 </p>